executablebooks/meta/docs/developer.md

-# Developement Tips and Tricks
+# Development Tips and Tricks

 This section provides some useful tips and tricks for development of projects within the Executable Book Project ecosystem.